AokiOfficial/Aoki/README.md

 You want to know more right now?
 Head to the [info file](/INFO.md), or [invite her now](https://discord.com/oauth2/authorize?client_id=704992714109878312).

 ***For developers***, Aoki is a Discord application, available as both a gateway-based app (the current release) and a serverless app (before v4).
 The serverless app is for Cloudflare Workers.
-Tagged versions after v3 can be hosted anywhere with Node.js (or Bun) and process persistence.
+Tagged versions after v3 can be hosted anywhere with Bun and process persistence.

+To host the project with traditional Node.js, read below.

 ---
 ## Tech stacks